lambdaclass/zksync-era/core/node/da_clients/src/eigen_da/README.md

 ## Client configuration

-To set up an eigen client, you need to modify `etc/env/file_based/overrides/validium.yaml`:
+To set up an eigenda client, you need to modify `etc/env/file_based/overrides/validium.yaml`:

 First you need to set the `use_dummy_inclusion_data` field to `true`.
 This is a pending solution until the necessary contract changes are done (M1 milestone).